Whether you love hiking, mountain climbing, scuba diving or just island hopping and chilling on the beach, Krabi has something for everyone.

 Instead of going for a scuba diving day trip, take your adventure to the next level and do a liveaboard instead.
 This is particularly a must, if you want to scuba dive around the famous Richelieu Rock, as it is very remote and only accessible via liveaboards.
 Read all about our first liveaboard experience and why it has ruined scuba diving for us forever to find out everything you should consider before embarking on this new experience.

 Planning a trip to Thailand soon?
 Let us know if you have any other questions.
 We would be more than happy to help you plan your adventure.
-Let us know in the comments below or send us a message.
+Let us know via Facebook Messenger.

 Enjoyed this post?
 Watch our funny moments in our first vlog in Krabi.